 On July 29, 2014, Costa International Limited granted the Group the development and operating rights to carry on the Costa business in the Philippines.
 The development agreement includes a development fee, 60.00% of which is payable upon execution of the agreement and the remaining 40.00% is payable one (1) year after the date of the agreement, and a service fee equal to a certain percentage of sales.
-As of June 30, 2019 and December 31, 2018, the Group has franchise amounting to P15.46 million and P16.73 million, respectively.
+In 2019, the Group written off one its franchise amounting to P14.87 million.
+As of September 30, 2019 and December 31, 2018, the Group has franchise amounting to nil and P16.73 million, respectively.

 On January 10, 2018, Pet Lovers Centre International Pte.
-Ltd, granted the Group the right to develop its business including its trademarks, system, manuals and image in the Philippines for P7.58 million.
+Ltd, granted the Group the right to develop its business including its trademarks, system, manuals and image in the Philippines for £7.58 million.
 The Group started Pet Lovers Centre operations in October 2018.
 The franchise shall be amortized using straight-line method over a period of ten (10) years.